Nthumma123/helm/readme.md

-values.yml -> We can maintain placholder values here templates/ -> all k8s manifest files are with placeholders
+values.yml -> We can maintain placeholder values here templates/ -> all k8s manifest files are with placeholders